Edward Telfair: Death and legacy

 Telfair died in Savannah in 1807, interred initially in the family vault at Sharon Plantation.
 Later in the 19th century, his remains were moved to Bonaventure Cemetery in Savannah.
 Three months after Telfair died, Georgia named Telfair County after the former governor.
 Later in the 19th century, Savannah's St. James Square was renamed Telfair Square to honor the family.

 One of Telfair's sons, Thomas Telfair, represented Georgia in the U.S. Congress.
 The eldest of the Telfair daughters, Mary Telfair, outlived her siblings and became the benefactor of the first public art museum in the American South, now a complex of three buildings called the Telfair Museums.
-After her death in 1875, her will also provided for the founding of the Telfair Hospital for Females.
-Today it is known as Mary Telfair Women's Hospital.
+After she died in 1875, her will also provided for the founding of the Telfair Hospital for Females.
+Today, it is known as Mary Telfair Women's Hospital.